turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 When we write a very simple variable like this, it's called _declaring_ the variable.

 ## Rules for Naming Variables
-- Name must begin with a letter, dollar sign, or an underscore.
-It must NOT begin with a number.
+- Names must begin with a letter, dollar sign, or an underscore.
+They cannot begin with a number.
-- Name can contain any of the above characters plus a number, but you cannot use a dash (-) or a period (.) within the name.
+- Names can contain any of the above characters plus a number, but you cannot use a dash (-) or a period (.) within the name.
-- You cannot use keywords or reserved words.
+- You cannot use keywords or reserved words (such as `var` or `for`).
 - All variables are case sensitive.
 - Use names that describe the kind of information you plan to assign the variable.
-- If your variable is made up of more than one word, then use camel case for every word AFTER the first word, which should be lower case.
+- If your variable is made up of more than one word, then use camel case for every word AFTER the first word, which should be lower case (thisIsMyVariableName).

 ### Your Turn (in the console)

 Declare 2 variables, one named "quantity" and one named "mythicalCreature"

-## Variable Values
+## Variable Values: Assignment

 So, we have our variable.
 Now what?
-When we first create a variable it's value is undefined because it doesn't have a value yet.
+When we first create a variable, its value is undefined because it doesn't have a value yet.
 This is because we have to set that value!
 Let's add a value to our `myVariableName` variable:

 ```javascript
 var myVariableName = "Hello, variable!";